Niegil-Francis/Covid_pred/README.md

 # Covid-19 Global Forecasting

-Amidst the unfortunate chaos of COVID-19 around the world, there has been an overload of information regarding the pandemic present online.
-With such massive amounts of data, it is crucial not only to identify and collect verified information, but to also structure it in a way that allows us to pick worthy insights.
-In this context, data visualization is perfect for enabling quick and accurate comprehension of information, whilst providing the relevant insights into our current global situation.
+With COVID-19 rising to a pandemic scale, there has been a growing need to understand how to efficiently tackle the situation.
+In this context, accurate forecasting of the spread of COVID-19 is vital in preparing individuals and countries for what lies ahead.

 For this exact purpose, we have created a "Covid-19 Global Forecasting" app - an interactive visualization of the future spread of COVID-19 around the world.
 Within this dashboard, you can analyse the growth or shrink of Covid-19 cases and deaths based on a region of choice.